AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/create-group.md

 # Create a group

-To be assigned access to a service, users must belong to one or more groups (unless you have assigned individual roles to your user).
+To be assigned access to AVEVA Data Hub, users must belong to one or more groups (unless you have assigned individual roles to your user).

 **Note:** All users created in your account belong to the default 'User' group in AVEVA Connect.